 Final Extra Tips

 While a daily skincare routine is important to protect your skin from external factors, there are a few final tips you could follow to make sure you also take care of your skin from the inside out.

 Consuming junk food on a regular basis leads to skin issues such as breakouts, dullness, and – in the long run – wrinkles.
 On the other hand, eating a healthy and balanced diet will help maintain your natural youthful glow.

 Drinking a lot of water ensures that your body remains hydrated, and the toxins are flushed out properly, which will help you get radiant skin.

 Getting 7-8 hours of sound sleep per night stimulates collagen production and improves cell turnover, keeping your skin young and plump.

 Regular aerobic exercise helps increase the heart rate, promotes blood circulation, improves oxygenation, and helps regenerate your skin cells.

 - Don’t Smoke

 Tobacco badly impacts the skin by depriving it of oxygen and nutrients.
-This can lead to a pale, greyish, or uneven skin tone, premature aging, and a number of other skin disorders.
+This can lead to a pale, greyish, or uneven skin tone, premature ageing, and a number of other skin disorders.